vpavlenko/study-music/talks/f0/05_nes_languages.md

    - Adventures%20of%20Lolo%202?subtune=3
    - discuss on Air Fortress subtune 1 - after giving all examples
    - discuss other tunes
+   - Adventures of Rocky and Bullwinkie and Friends
 5. 12-bar-blues
 4. chiptune (super mario cadence)